CryptoGirls/trx-token-airdrop/README.md

 ```

-In docker-compose.yml file put your SR IP in full and solidity IPs:
+In docker-compose.yml file put a full node IP in full and solidity IPs:

 ```
       NODE_FULL_IP: "YOUR_SR_IP_HERE"